davidfloyd91/davidfloyd91.github.io/_posts/2019-01-23-alice-and-bob-and-ruby.markdown

 In general, for applications where secrecy actually matters, you should not try to implement your own system, but use an existing one that's been built and vetted by professionals.
 "Don't roll your own crypto," the saying goes.

-If you're just looking to communicate in a security-conscious way, <a href="https://www.signal.org/" target="\_blank">Signal</a> is an app for encrypted mobile messaging. <a href="https://protonmail.com/" target="\_blank">ProtonMail</a> provides encrypted email.
+If you're just looking to communicate in a security-conscious way, <a href="https://www.signal.org/" target="\_blank" rel="noopener noreferrer">Signal</a> is an app for encrypted mobile messaging. <a href="https://protonmail.com/" target="\_blank" rel="noopener noreferrer">ProtonMail</a> provides encrypted email.

 The cryptography is mostly under the hood in those tools, though.
-If you'd like to play around more with the functionality described above, but using an app built to professional security standards, try <a href="https://gpgtools.org/" target="\_blank">GPGTools</a>, which I'll use to sign off:
+If you'd like to play around more with the functionality described above, but using an app built to professional security standards, try <a href="https://gpgtools.org/" target="\_blank" rel="noopener noreferrer">GPGTools</a>, which I'll use to sign off:

 ```
 -----BEGIN PGP SIGNED MESSAGE-----